myshell-ai/AIlice/README.md

 recursive.
 We don't know what this will be used for, but it seems not bad to leave a cool possibility, right?
 Therefore, inside AProcessor, the calculation is alternately completed by LLM and the interpreter, their outputs are each other's inputs, forming a cycle.

+### Agent Design: Implementing the Interpreter Framework
+In AIlice, the interpreter is one of the most crucial components within an agent.
+We use the interpreter to map texts from the LLM output that match specific patterns to actions, including function calls, variable definitions and references, and any user-defined actions.
+Sometimes these actions directly interact with peripheral modules, affecting the external world; other times, they are used to modify the agent's internal state, thereby influencing its future prompts.

+The basic structure of the interpreter is straightforward: a list of pattern-action pairs.
+Patterns are defined by regular expressions, and actions are specified by a Python function with type annotations.
+Given that syntactic structures can be nested, we refer to the overarching structure as the entry pattern.
+During runtime, the interpreter actively detects these entry patterns in the LLM output text.
+Upon detecting an entry pattern (and if the corresponding action returns data), it immediately terminates the LLM generation to execute the relevant action.

+The design of agents in AIlice encompasses two fundamental aspects: the logic for generating prompts based on dialogue history and the agent's internal state, and a set of pattern-action pairs.
+Essentially, the agent implements the interpreter framework with a set of pattern-action pairs; it becomes an integral part of the interpreter.
+The agent's internal state is one of the targets for the interpreter's actions, with changes to the agent's internal state influencing the direction of future prompts.

+Generating prompts from dialogue history and the internal state is nearly a standardized process, although developers still have the freedom to choose entirely different generation logic.
+The primary challenge for developers is to create a system prompt template, which is pivotal for the agent and often demands the most effort to perfect.
+However, this task revolves entirely around crafting natural language prompts.

 ## Comparison